ilyessou/argouml/documentation/Readme.txt

 document.

-The ArgoUML directory structure, with explanation of the parts of the documentation sub-directory is shown diagramatically below:
+The ArgoUML directory structure, with explanation of the parts of the documenation sub-directory is shown diagramatically below:

 argouml                 <<-- ArgoUML root directory (aka ARGO_HOME)